sourmash-bio/sourmash/doc/command-line.md

 * `compare` compares signatures and builds a distance matrix.
 * `plot` plots distance matrices created by `compare`.
 * `search` finds matches to a query signature in a collection of signatures.
-* `gather` finds non-overlapping matches to a metagenome in a collection of signatures.
+* `gather` finds the best reference genomes for a metagenome, using the provided collection of signatures

 There are also a number of commands that work with taxonomic information; these are grouped under the `sourmash lca`